 The “Telekommunikation-Telemedien-Datenschutzgesetz” translated as the Telecommunications and Telemedia Data Protection Act, or TTDSG for short was adopted on February 10, 2021, by the German Federal Cabinet.
+Find out how to Be TTDSG compliant.

 This data protection act is by no means meant to replace the GDPR (which will always remain as the basic privacy law in all the countries belonging to the European Union) but instead comes as an addition to it.
 Its purpose is to strengthen and better define the way in which German citizen’s data is collected and processed by digital entities.